My Linux preferences

 - My Linux journey looked a bit like this : Various Windows > Linux Mint > random Linux distros & DEs > Manjaro > Arch > Artix

 - Dinit as init for now.
-Though on the long run I'm avoiding systemd like the plague.
+Though on the long run I steer clear of systemd.

 - As I'm on XFCE (as offered by Artix) I glue myself to X11 (XLibre) & GTK3.